jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ---
 ### Overview

+IMPORTANT: Due to overflow of students, we will no longer be accepting signups in order to preserve the quality of our classes.

 We are pleased to host a virtual camp!
 The camp will be hosted Monday-Friday from **August 10-14**.
 The camp will be run virtually via Zoom.
 We will run three different classes, each meeting at a specific time every day.
 Each class will be 1.5 hours long, with a **10-15 minute break** in the middle.
 There will also be a **30 minute break** between consecutive classes.
 Students are encouraged to attend all the classes in any given day, however students may choose to attend fewer.

 ### Prerequisites